awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-docker-container.md

 ## Use interprocess communication in Docker container components<a name="docker-container-ipc"></a>

 [Interprocess communication](interprocess-communication.md) enables you to develop components that can communicate with AWS IoT Greengrass Core and other components\.
-This feature requires the following environment variables that AWS IoT Greengrass Core provides to components\.
-You must set these environment variables in the Docker container that you run\.
+To use interprocess communication in your Docker container components, you must set the following environment variables that AWS IoT Greengrass Core provides to components\.
 + `AWS_REGION`
 + `SVCUID`
 + `AWS_GG_NUCLEUS_DOMAIN_SOCKET_FILEPATH_FOR_COMPONENT`
 + `AWS_CONTAINER_AUTHORIZATION_TOKEN`
 + `AWS_CONTAINER_CREDENTIALS_FULL_URI`

+You can use the `-e`, `--env`, or `--env-file` parameter to [set environment variables in the Docker container](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) that you run\.

+When you start the Docker container, you must also mount as a volume any files that the Docker container component will need to access\.
+To use interprocess communication, mount the root folder for your AWS IoT Greengrass Core software\.
+You can use the `-v` parameter to [mount a volume in the Docker container](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) that you run\.

-Use the `-e`, `--env`, or `--env-file` parameter to [set environment variables in a Docker container](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)\.
-The following example component recipe uses the `-e` parameter to set the required environment variables from AWS IoT Greengrass Core in the Docker container\.
+The following example component recipe uses the `-e` parameter to set the required environment variables from AWS IoT Greengrass Core in the Docker container, and mounts the */greengrass/v2* folder as a volume\.
+Replace */greengrass/v2* with the path to the root folder that you used to install the AWS IoT Greengrass Core software\.

 ------
 #### [ YAML ]